team1306/nilus-scouting/README.md

 This repository includes a VSCode launch configuration file, so you can launch and debug the server from here.
 To do so, head to the 'Run' page and click the play button, or press F5 from anywhere.

 This will start the development server at localhost:8000.
 This is only for testing -- the development server must not be used in production.
 You can then start accessing the pages in your browser:
 http://localhost:8000/admin
 http://localhost:8000/season2020/whatever
 http://localhost:8000/thirdexample

+Once you're used to this, you may want to learn how to launch the server using manage.py.
+It allows you to pass additional options that may be useful.

 ## Development best practices and guidelines